Joseph Miville Dechene

-Joseph Miville Dechêne (October 22, 1879 – December 1, 1962) was a Canadian farmer and politician who served at all three levels of government.
+Joseph Miville Dechene (October 22, 1879 – December 1, 1962) was a Canadian farmer and politician who served at all three levels of government.
 He served as a councillor of the town of Bonnyville from 1928 to 1934, as a Liberal MLA in the Legislative Assembly of Alberta from 1921 to 1926 and again from 1930 to 1935, and as a Liberal MP in the House of Commons of Canada from 1940 to 1958.

 Early life

-Joseph Miville Dechene was born on October 22, 1879 in Chambord, Quebec.
+Dechene was born on October 22, 1879, in Chambord, Quebec.

 Provincial politics

 Dechene ran for a seat to the Alberta Legislature in the 1921 Alberta general election.
 He won the Beaver River electoral district by a comfortable margin to hold it for the Liberals.

 In the 1926 general election he was defeated by United Farmers candidate John Delisle.

 Dechene made a comeback in the 1930 general election.
 He ran in the electoral district of St. Paul and defeated incumbent Laudas Joly by just 18 votes.

 Dechene faced Joly again in the 1935 general election.
 Both were defeated by Social Credit candidate Joseph Beaudry.
 Beaudry, although leading in the first count of votes, did not have majority (as required for election under Alternative Voting) so Joly was eliminated and his votes transferred based on back-up preferences marked on the ballots.
 Beaudry then won on the Second Count.